 Weight loss.
 First things first: just because you’re burning fat for fuel doesn’t mean you’re burning body fat for fuel – that’s a common misconception.
 In keto, you’ll burn the fat you eat first, and stored body fat after that.
 So it’s possible to overeat and gain weight on keto, as it is with every other diet.
 However, it’s a lot harder to overeat on keto, for two reasons.

-- The first is that ketones, the little bundles of fuel your cells use when you’re in ketosis, are strong hunger suppressors [1,2].
+- The first is that ketones (also called ketone bodies), the little bundles of fuel your cells use when you’re in ketosis, are strong hunger suppressors [1,2].
 Eating keto can make you feel full on fewer calories, meaning you’ll gradually burn through body fat without being hungry all the time.

 - The other benefit of keto is a faster metabolism – a well-controlled study found that keto dieters burned about 300 more calories a day than non-keto dieters .

 In other words, keto can help you burn more calories while feeling full on less food.
-That’s a solid recipe for sustainable fat loss.
+That’s a solid recipe for sustainable fat loss and decreased body weight.
+If you're struggling with weight gain, keto may help you reach your goal weight faster.

 Stable energy and blood sugar.
 Does your energy crash a couple hours after you eat?
 Our first recommendation would be to cut out sugar.
 If you’re watching your sugar and you still feel like you yo-yo between feeling energized and exhausted/hungry, you may be especially sensitive to blood sugar/insulin spikes.
 Keto can help.
-While carbs affect your blood sugar and insulin, fat does not.
-Cutting carbs can help you keep your blood sugar balanced, giving you steady energy throughout the day.
+While carbohydrate intake affects your blood sugar levels and insulin levels, fat intake does not.
+Cutting carbs can help you keep your blood sugar balanced, giving you steady energy levels throughout the day.

 Decreasing inflammation.
 A few small studies have found that keto lowers inflammation, possibly thanks to a ketone metabolite called beta-hydroxybutyrate .
 Keto seems especially good for liver inflammation [5,6].